Carnufex: Description

 The size of the holotype specimen is difficult to assess, as the two most characteristic elements of the skeleton, the skull and the humerus, are proportionally unusual.
 Estimating body size from the skull predicts a much larger humerus, and estimating it from the humerus predicts a much smaller skull.
 This may indicate that the skull was unusually large, the forelimbs were unusually small, or both.
 Roughly scaling from local crocodylomorph taxa such as Dromicosuchus and an undescribed species (specimen NCSM 21722), Zanno et al. (2015) provided an estimated length of 3 m.
-However, it likely grew larger, as the holotype specimen was immature owing to the unossified neurocentral canals.
+However, it likely grew larger, as the holotype specimen was immature owing to the unossified neurocentral sutures.
 Along with Redondavenator and CM 73372 (another undescribed species), Carnufex was among the largest Triassic crocodylomorphs.
 These three were among the earliest crocodylomorphs, casting doubt on the hypothesis that characteristic crocodylomorph features evolved after a reduction in body size, rather than before.
 Carnufex possesses a myriad of features characteristic of both crocodylomorphs and their more distant ancestors, reptiles like Postosuchus.
 However, it is also highly autapomorphic, meaning that it possessed many other features which are completely unique to it, distinguishing it from its close relatives.
 The skull was large, elongated, and heavily textured in some areas, while the forelimbs were small.